 - 1/2 cup granulated white sugar

-- 1 1/4 cup grated coconut meat matured coconut
+- 1 1/4 cup grated coconut meat mature coconut

 - 2 1/2 tablespoons sesame seeds

 Combine glutinous rice flour and water in a bowl.
 Mix well until it forms a dough.
-Knead the dough.
-Add a few drops of water if dough is dry but if the dough is sticky sprinkle some glutinous rice flour.
+Knead dough.
+Add a few drops of water if dough is dry, but if the dough is sticky sprinkle some glutinous rice flour.

-You have the right consistency when the dough is smooth and not sticky or wet.
+Dough consistency should be smooth and not sticky or wet.

-Divide the dough into small pieces.
-With your thumb or index finger flatten each dough to tongue like shapes.
+Divide dough into small pieces.
+Using your thumb or index finger, flatten each dough to tongue like shapes.

 Boil 3 to 4 cups of water in a pot.
-Drop the dough one by one.
-Don’t over crowd the dough in the water.
-Once the dough is done it will float on top of the water.
+Drop dough one by one and don’t over crowd.
+Once dough is done, it will float on top of water.

-When dough floats to the top of the water scoop it with a skimmer and drain water.
-Place it on a plate.
-Set aside until it cools down.
+When it floats on top, it is done.
+Scoop it with a skimmer and drain water.
+Place it on a plate and set aside to cool.

 In a bowl, combine grated coconut, sugar and toasted sesame seeds.
-Mix well.
+Blend well.

-Once the dough has cooled down coat both sides of the dough with coconut mixture.
-Press the dough slightly to the mixture to stick.
-Once both sides are coated with the coconut mixture place it on a plate until you are done with all the dough.
+Once dough has cooled down, coat both sides with coconut mixture.
+Press dough slightly to the mixture to stick.
+When both sides are coated with coconut mixture, place it on a serving plate.

 Serve palitaw warm or room temperature.
-If you have coconut mixture left over you may serve it on the side since some people like extra coating.
+If you have leftover coconut mixture, serve it on the side for people who likes extra coating.
+Enjoy!

-- Be careful when dropping the dough in boiling water.
-Place the dough on a laddle spoon and drop it in the boiling water.
+- Be careful when dropping dough in boiling water.
+Place dough on a laddle spoon and slowly drop it in boiling water.

-- Don't leave the formed dough exposed since it will dry out quick.
+- Don't leave the formed dough exposed since it will dry out quickly.
 Boil water while making the dough..

-- Just make enough palitaw to consume for the day.
-Placing it in the fridge will harden the palitaw.
+- Make enough palitaw to consume for the day.
+Placing it in the fridge will harden palitaw.